School Lunch Ideas For A Month (No More Sandwiches!)

 - Leftover Annie’s shells and cheese, Annie’s bunny grahams, blackberries, grape tomatoes, organic “nummy bears” for dessert

-- Rolled up deli meat, cheese slices, Skinny Pop mini cakes, sweet baby peppers with hummus, blueberries, chocolate chips for dessert
+- Rolled up deli meat, cheddar cheese slices, Skinny Pop mini cakes, sweet baby peppers with hummus, blueberries, chocolate chips for dessert

 - Cheese quesadilla, mixed fruit, tortilla chips and salsa